exhypotheses/beans/README.md

 <br>

-This repository is focused on the [Dry Beans Data](http://archive.ics.uci.edu/ml/datasets/Dry+Bean+Dataset) of Murat Koklu & Ilker AliOzkan
+This repository is focused on the [Dry Beans Data](http://archive.ics.uci.edu/ml/datasets/Dry+Bean+Dataset) of Murat Koklu & Ilker AliOzkan .
+A selection of the beans will be used to explore audit options.

 References:
 * _Murat Koklu, Ilker Ali Ozkan: Multiclass classification of dry beans using computer vision and machine learning techniques, Computers and Electronics in Agriculture,